 Mongolia is a vast country, but a large part of the population lives in its capital, Ulaanbaatar.
-I would strongly advise you visit this amazing country and its proud people.
+I would strongly advise if you decide to travel the world, you visit this amazing country and its proud people.
 I‘ve been to Mongolia quite a few of times, so I believe I can give you some useful tips that might help you prepare for a trip to this country.

 1. The tourist season is very short.
 The best time to visit Mongolia is June – September.
 Summer is enjoyable in Mongolia and rather short, and this is when most tourists visit.
 There are sandstorms in spring and autumn, and the airlines have difficulties dealing with them.
 Winters are very harsh and the temperature can get below minus 40 degrees C.